 - T-Mobile - $20-$175

-Therefore, when you sign up for one of these plans, not only are you paying a monthly fee, you'll pay a deductible as high as $200 to replace the phone.
-That is math not in your favor, especially if you chose to buy your phone on a contract plan.
+Therefore, when you sign up for one of these plans, not only are you paying a monthly fee, you'll pay a non-refundable deductible as high as $200 for a replacement phone.
+That math is not in your favor, especially if you chose to buy your new phone on a contract plan.
 This value distends further when you consider your replacement phone might not even be new.

 You're At Their Mercy for Replacement Phones

 The reason for this is insurance carriers have new and refurbished models to ensure they have adequate inventory for their customers.
-So, when you file a claim, you are rolling the dice on the model you receive.
+So, when you file an insurance claim, you are rolling the dice on the model you receive.

 Insurance Companies Drop Problem Customers

 If you are someone who damages their phone often, cell phone insurance is a smart buy.
-At the same time, it's important to understand most insurance policies carry a maximum amount of claims you can file in a specified time--two claims in 12 months is the norm.
+At the same time, it's important to understand most cell phone protection plans carry a maximum amount of claims you can file in a specified time--two claims in 12 months is the norm.